 - Skin barrier alteration that triggers dehydration and worse, penetration of irritating agents.

-Recent studies at DermoMeca® has been showing that mechanical properties of corneocyes are important in the maintenance of skin barrier and are modified when this one is altered.
-This work proves that Atomic Force Microscopy with high resolution imaging and elatic modulus measurements are a suited approach to evalute skin barrier function and structure of corneocyes, harvested by tape-stripping.
+Recent studies at DermoMeca® has been showing that mechanical properties of corneocytes are important in the maintenance of skin barrier and are modified when this one is altered.
+This work proves that Atomic Force Microscopy with high resolution imaging and elastic modulus measurements are a suited approach to evaluate skin barrier function and structure of corneocyes, harvested by tape-stripping.

 Figure 1 : Topographic images of corneocytes surfaces from healthy subjects (a and c) and from subject with AD (Atopic Dermatitis) skin (b and d).
 Image analysis allows to extract stiffness characteristics.
 Even though corneocytes surfaces seem to have a similar stiffness profiles (Rq, Ra and max), they are different about skewness (sk, h), the AD corneocytes having more asperities.

-Our approach allows us to characterize corneocytes before and after treatment with a cream in order to prove its soothing effect.
+Our approach allows us to characterize corneocytes before and after treatment with a cream in order to prove its smoothing effect.

 46 Allée d’Italie